 Strength and organization of the Army Forces and Air Force of France at the beginning of the Western Campaign in May 1940.

 On 10 May 1940 the German offensive began by outflanking the Maginot Line in an advance through the Ardennes region, a move totally unexpected by the Allies.
 Once knocked off-balance France never recovered and despite brave and sometimes effective counter-attacks, German tactics, troop training, morale and much military equipment proved decisively superior.
 After a campaign lasting less than two months France was forced to sue for peace and an armistice was signed on 22 June 1940.

 Under the terms of the armistice, in the unoccupied zone of France those forces that remained intact were rapidly demobilized except 100,000 men who were to maintain order (l’armee de l’ armistice).
 The French fleet and colonial forces were to remain intact for the time being.
-Total casualties amounted to 290,000 men killed or wounded and 1,900,000 taken prisoner.
+Total casualties amounted to 290,000 men killed or wounded and 1,900,000 taken prisoners.